-The thematic issues that are published twice a year provide a frame for investigations in various forms of expression: artistic works, theoretical essays and reviews are all dealing – each in its specific way – with the given theme.
+The thematic issues provide a frame for investigations in various forms of expression: artistic works, theoretical essays and reviews are all dealing – each in its specific way – with the given theme.
 Neither do the theoretical essays serve as comments on the contributed artworks nor do the artworks serve as illustrations for the theory.

 Each issue is published online.
 The online journal is the core of reciprocal turn.
 According to the theme, each issue is uniquely designed in print.
 The printed version of an issue is not congruent with the online version.
 Its form changes and may be an actual magazine or fancy PDFs to download.

 reciprocal turn is furthermore a label under which events, so called ‹Offlives› take place.
 Each Offlive is associated with the theme of the current issue.

 reciprocal turn is based in Karlsruhe, Germany and edited by native german speakers.
 Being connected with people from different countries we decided to produce mainly in English.

 Mira Hirtz and Johanna Ziebritzki, founders and editors.

 Mira Hirtz is an art theorist and performer based in Karlsruhe, Germany.
 She studied art theory and choreography at HfG Karlsruhe and HZT Berlin.
 Johanna Ziebritzki is an art theorist focused on cultural studies and critical theory.
 She is based in Karlsruhe, Germany, where she studies at the HfG.

 Michail Rybakov, web developer.